grrrian/cordova-plugin-fcm/README.md

 // On device ready...
 FCMPlugin.onNotification(
   function(data){
-    if(data.wasTapped){
+    if (data.wasTapped) {
-      //Notification was received on device tray (background) and tapped by the user. alert( JSON.stringify(data) );
+      // Notification was received on device tray (background) and tapped by the user. alert( JSON.stringify(data) );
-    }else{
+    } else {
-      //Notification was received in foreground.
+      // Notification was received in foreground.
 Maybe the user needs to be notified. alert( JSON.stringify(data) );
     }
   },